PlummersSoftwareLLC/Primes/PrimeBASIC/solution_5/README.md

 - Only deal with odd numbers starting with 3
 - Start the inner loop at `factor**2` instead of `2*factor`
+- `1` is used for composite, and `0` is used for prime, so there is no need to initialize the sieve since it is automatically initialized to `0`

 The solution includes two BASIC source code files: